cyberphor/knowledge-base/virtualization/containers/docker/README.md

 A Docker image is a binary file that contains the operating system and dependencies needed to run an application.
 It's like a cake box.

 **Docker Container**
 A Docker container is an instance of an image.
-It's like a cake (think of your database or network as an egg).
+It's like a cake (think of your database or network as the egg).

 **Image Registry**
 Registry are used to store images.
 They can be local (on disk), private (Azure Container Registry), or global (Docker Hub Registry).